MeToo, in two parts

 Empowered human beings rely on their own moral compass to make their own choices, and make themselves accountable.
 Dysfunctional dependence on hypocritical power structures only serves those at the top, fueling the urge to climb the ranks and become part of the select few.
 Our numbers are so much larger, we can have the power anytime we want it.

-Maybe we all are in need of more healing, and all this turmoil is only part of the healing process.
+Maybe we all are in need of more healing, and all this turmoil is only part of the collective healing process.

 Anneke Lucas